-The capitalization rate or cap rate formula is a valuation technique that real estate investors in Northern Kentucky know to calculate the rate of return based on the annual expected income of the property.
+The capitalization rate or cap rate formula is a valuation technique that real estate investors in Greater Cincinnati Area know to calculate the rate of return based on the annual expected income of the property.
 This ratio is achieved by dividing the net operating income by the current market value.
 By comparing this number among properties of interest, you can easily assess an average cap rate.
 This data informs investors as to which properties are overpriced or are a good bargain.
 Remember, some of these numbers have the potential to be adjusted by decreasing overall costs through better management or in raising rent, so be careful not to toss out properties without a full examination of the data being provided.

 The One Percent Rule

-This formula is used by real estate investors in Northern Kentucky to calculate how much of the investment cost that the rent will cover.
+This formula is used by real estate investors in Greater Cincinnati Area to calculate how much of the investment cost that the rent will cover.
 This is something an investor needs to know prior to purchasing the property, to ensure that they won’t be losing money on the investment and that they are at least breaking even monthly.
 If they aren’t, the rent will need to be increased accordingly.
 By knowing this formula, you can determine if the rent required to cover the investment falls in line with the average rent on comparable rentals in the area.
 In order to perform this calculation, multiply the purchase price, plus the total of the estimated repairs, by one percent to determine your base monthly rent.